aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 # References :book:
 Some references were presented to my speech therapist that were drawn as inspiration.
-As this is a serious game, all features implemented were validated with my speech therapist or backed by references to ensure the game is effective in aiding users with aphasia.
+As this is a serious game, all features implemented were validated with my speech therapist or backed by references to ensure the game can provide desired therapeutic effects.

  * Nouns chosen inspired from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367780/ and https://honeycombspeechtherapy.com/think-it-through-thursday-what-do-people-with-aphasia-want-to-say/
  * Idea to include waypoints so the user can navigate to NPC's inspired from https://www.researchgate.net/publication/221297686_Serious_Games_for_Language_Learning_How_Much_Game_How_Much_AI